David Coulthard: 1998

 In 1998, Coulthard remained at McLaren and continued to be partnered by Häkkinen.
 The season started controversially in Australia for the McLaren team when Coulthard, who was leading let Häkkinen past to win the race.
 Coulthard later revealed a pre-race agreement by the team that whoever led into the first corner on the first lap would be allowed to win the race.
 However, the race marked a run of consistent results, with Coulthard scoring three further podiums, including victory in San Marino.
 Coulthard retired from three out of the next four races, and followed this up by taking a further five podiums during the remainder of the season, including a retirement in Italy.

 His only finish outside the points-scoring positions was in Belgium, following a 7th-place finish.
 In wet conditions, Coulthard initially crashed out on the first lap, triggering an enormous multi-car collision.
 The race was restarted, and he was later involved in a controversial collision with Michael Schumacher when being lapped, leading to an angry confrontation in the pit lane.
+Coulthard admitted five years later that the accident had been his mistake.
 Coulthard came third in the Drivers' Championship, behind Schumacher and Häkkinen, and helped McLaren clinch the Constructors' Championship.
 Coulthard was awarded the Hawthorn Memorial Trophy, an annual award given to the most successful British or Commonwealth driver in Formula One over the course of one season.